Updated September 2019

 How to get there: Out of Exit 9 of Hongik University Station, walk southwest and take a left on Hongik-ro.
 Walk two blocks and turn right down Hongik-ro 3-gil.
 Walk this road for a block or two and the museum will be on your right.
 Hard to miss with the weird looking mannequin on top of the entrance.
-Check out the map on their website for more details.

-8. Enjoy a local brew
+11. Enjoy a local brew

 South Korea continuously lands a spot near the top of the list of alcohol consumption around the world.
 But they’re not guzzling craft beer or wine here.
 No, it’s mostly soju and light, watery beer.

 If you know Ben and me, you know we both love a good IPA.
 It’s one of the things we miss most from home (aside from cheese, of course).
 When we discovered Craft Works, we were psyched!
 After visiting a few other “tap houses” in Seoul, we can say with all certainty that Craft Works is the best.

 They brew their own beer with the area’s spring-fed waters, and serve them on draft for reasonable prices.
 It is now one of our favorite things to do in Seoul Korea.